mstcl/pher-example/src/kitchen_sink.md

 <img src="./assets/midsummer.png" width="200">

-### Definition lists can be used with HTML syntax.
+## Definition lists can be used with HTML syntax

 <dl>
 <dt>Name</dt>